mcjkurz/qhchina/docs/pkg_docs/topic_modeling/index.md

 - **Hover tooltips** showing document name/ID and top 3 topic probabilities
 - **Click topics** in the legend to toggle highlighting on/off
 - **Click points** on the canvas to toggle their topic's highlighting
+- **Select All / Deselect All button** to quickly toggle all topics at once
 - **Responsive legend** that updates based on highlighted topics
 - All topics shown in legend (grayed when not highlighted)